-Our Sister city, Toronto has helped us this year build a bridge of Holiday Cheer.
-We are replicating like a Toronto 3D printer the extended warmth of the year by exchanging cards, letters, memories, toys, clothing and other goodies to each other’s community.
+This year we built a bridge of Holiday Cheer.
+Just like emergency towing companies Dayton Ohio help those in need of a tow or roadside assistance, we extended the warmth of the year by exchanging cards, letters, memories, toys, clothing and other goodies to each other’s community.

 Our first stop is LifeStyle Care Center at Mason St. Commons.
 The Seniors in our area are still a vital part of what makes our city great.
 We have a very active Senior community and they love to participate in Holiday activities.

 It’s been noted that the California lifestyle lingers well into our later years.
 The invitation of living in the warm West Coast sunshine lets us all enjoy giving and receiving during the winter months – and especially December.

 As we grow and go into our later years we lose loved ones along the way.
 It can get lonely.
 The best medicine for loneliness is to give of yourself.
 If what you have left is you, then make the most of it – and that’s exactly what dozens from LifeStyle Care Center residents do.

 Every year knobbed hands and big hearts begin in October to make gifts for the less privileged.
 Some start sooner and some folks never stop.
 Knitted caps, sweaters, throws, for the cold Toronto winters, cookies, fudge and cards are written.
 We have a wonderful resource in our Senior community.